 The CHF closes a CDR and all the reserved resources are freed for the charging session when it detects that expected charging data request for a particular session have not been received for a period of time.
 The charging session may be kept or released based on local configuration.

-A Charging Data Request [Initial] received by a CHF, which can be associated to an existing charging session (i.e. resource in CHF), shall be handled as a valid requestand be answered with Charging Data Response [Initial] with the charging session id (i.e. resource id).
+A Charging Data Request [Initial] received by a CHF, which can be associated to an existing charging session (i.e., resource in CHF), may be handled as a valid request, with and Charging Data Response including the charging session id (i.e. resource id).
+If there are errors during the handling, corresponding error code is returned.

-A Charging Data Request [Update] received by a CHF, which cannot be associated to any existing charging session (i.e. resource in CHF), shall be handled as a valid request with the associated resource creation and quota usage handling.
+A Charging Data Request [Update] received by a CHF, which cannot be associated to any existing charging session (i.e., resource in CHF), may be handled as a valid request with the associated resource creation, quota usage handling and optional CDR creation.
+If there are errors during the handling, corresponding error code is returned.

-A Charging Data Request [Termination] received by a CHF, which cannot be associated to any existing charging session (i.e. resource in CHF), shall be handled as a valid request with associated new resource creation, and optional corresponding CDR creation.
+A Charging Data Request [Termination] received by a CHF, which cannot be associated to any existing charging session (i.e., resource in CHF), may be handled as a valid request with associated new resource creation and release, and optional corresponding CDR creation and closure.
+If there are errors during the handling, corresponding error code is returned.

 The Invocation Sequence Number in Charging Data Request [Initial] with value different from 0 or 1 is faulty and shall be rejected by CHF.